rojaswestall/eecs343/README.md

 #eecs343
-notes, homework, and projects for eecs343 with Prof. Stephen Tarzia.
+notes and homework for eecs343 with Prof. Stephen Tarzia.
 Spring 2019